List of alien races in Marvel Comics: Celestials

 The Celestials (first seen in The Eternals #1) have existed since near the birth of the universe.

 Chitauri

 The Chitauri (first seen in The Ultimates #8) are a race of aliens similar to the Skrulls in Ultimate Marvel.
 They have since been established in the main Marvel Universe.

 Cotati

 The Cotati (first seen in The Avengers #133) are a race of highly intelligent species of telepathic plants.
 The Cotati originated on Hala in the Pama star system in the Large Magellanic Cloud, the same planet as the warlike humanoid Kree race.

 Dire Wraiths

-The Dire Wraiths (first seen in Rom the Spaceknight #1) are an evolutionary offshoot of the Skrulls from the Andromeda Galaxy.
-Like the Skrulls, the Wraiths are shapeshifters where they are able to take the forms of other creatures and duplicate their natural (non-magical/super) abilities.
+The Dire Wraiths (first seen in Rom the Space Knight #1) are an evolutionary offshoot of the Skrulls from the Andromeda Galaxy.
+Like the Skrulls, the Wraiths are shapeshifters, are able to take the forms of other creatures and duplicate their natural (non-magical/super) abilities.

 Kree

 The Kree (first seen in Fantastic Four #65) are a scientifically and technologically advanced militaristic alien race that are native to the planet Hala in the Large Magellanic Cloud.
 They were the rivals of the Skrulls.